MicrosoftEdge/WebView2Feedback/specs/Workers.md

   HRESULT remove_ServiceWorkerActivated(
       [in] EventRegistrationToken token);

-  /// Add an event handler for the `Destroyed` event that is raised when the worker registration is
+  /// Add an event handler for the `Unregistering` event that is raised when the worker registration is
-  /// unregistered using the JS api `registration.unregister()` method or when the
+  /// unregistered using the JS api `registration.unregister()`.
-  /// `CoreWebView2ServiceWorkerRegistration` object is destroyed.
 See the
   /// [Unregister](https://developer.mozilla.org/docs/Web/API/ServiceWorkerRegistration/unregister)
   /// for more information.

-  HRESULT add_Destroyed(
+  HRESULT add_Unregistering(
-      [in] ICoreWebView2ServiceWorkerRegistrationDestroyedEventHandler* eventHandler,
+      [in] ICoreWebView2ServiceWorkerRegistrationUnregisteringEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

-  /// Removes an event handler previously added with `add_Destroyed`.
+  /// Removes an event handler previously added with `add_Unregistering`.
-  HRESULT remove_Destroyed(
+  HRESULT remove_Unregistering(
       [in] EventRegistrationToken token);